Agile methods for industry: backlog, retrospective and daily in R&D

 An IT sprint depends only on the team.
 An industrial sprint depends on suppliers (order lead times), workshops (availability), subcontractors (their own schedule) and test laboratories.

-Solution: integrate procurement lead times into sprint planning and anticipate orders 2 to 3 sprints in advance.
+Solution: integrate procurement lead times into cycle planning and anticipate orders 2 to 3 cycles in advance.

 Forgetting regulatory traceability

 In medical devices, aerospace or automotive, every technical decision must be traced.
-A standard Agile backlog does not document “why” a choice was made, making certification impossible.
+A standard Agile work list does not document “why” a choice was made, making certification impossible.

-Solution: link each user story to normative requirements and produce regulatory documentation throughout the sprints, not at the end.
+Solution: replace vague tasks with measurable objectives linked to normative requirements and produce regulatory documentation throughout the cycles, not at the end.

 Underestimating cultural resistance